lfr4704/ApiFeaturePractice/README.md

 Get as far as you can, but don't panic if you don't finish all three exercises.
 It's better to complete one or two of them well than to rush through all three.
-In the end, you'll push your work up to a branch and open a pull request, which will be reviewed by GitHub engineers.
+In the end, you'll push your work up to a branch and open a pull request, which will be reviewed by GitHub engineers. _Please reserve some time at the end to write up the pull request._

 ## Prerequisites